NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 def disc_total_flux(dmat: float, h: float) -> Tuple[float, float]:
-    """Computes the total radiated flux from a point dipole embedded within a dielectric layer above a lossless ground plane using its near and far fields as separate calculations.
+    """Computes the total radiated flux from a point dipole embedded within a dielectric disc above a lossless ground plane using its near and far fields as separate calculations.

     Args:
-        dmat: thickness of dielectric layer.
+        dmat: thickness of dielectric disc.
         h: height of dipole above ground plane as fraction of dmat.

     Returns: